qmclaugh/yodlee_now/README.md

     yodSummaries.card_transactions(1,2)

-And if you just want to collect the basics - transaction ID, date posted, description, amount and currency - in simple array format:
+And if you just want to collect the basics - transaction ID, transaction date, date posted, description, amount and currency - in simple array format:

     yodSummaries.card_transaction_basics(1,2)